Aliases for CILP Gene

 CILP (Cartilage Intermediate Layer Protein) is a Protein Coding gene.
 Diseases associated with CILP include Intervertebral Disc Disease and Osteoarthritis.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and RET signaling.
 Gene Ontology (GO) annotations related to this gene include alkaline phosphatase activity and nucleotide diphosphatase activity.
 An important paralog of this gene is CILP2.

 Probably plays a role in cartilage scaffolding.
 May act by antagonizing TGF-beta1 (TGFB1) and IGF1 functions.
 Has the ability to suppress IGF1-induced proliferation and sulfated proteoglycan synthesis, and inhibits ligand-induced IGF1R autophosphorylation.
 May inhibit TGFB1-mediated induction of cartilage matrix genes via its interaction with TGFB1.
 Overexpression may lead to impair chondrocyte growth and matrix repair and indirectly promote inorganic pyrophosphate (PPi) supersaturation in aging and osteoarthritis cartilage.